 Joyce Biethan has been a Certified Nose Work Instructor [CNWI] for 9+ yrs

-Now available for private coaching.
-You can also put your own small group together [max 3 people] and share time and fee.
+You can also put your own small group together [max 3 people] & share time & fee.

-“Try it” classes are scheduled at Prairie Dog Mercantile, 5608 S. Regal in South Hill:
+All classes are at Prairie Dog Mercantile 5608 S. Regal in South Hill

 What is K9 Nose Work?
 It’s the sport of scent detection.
 Dogs learn to get to the source of a novel odor that otherwise would have no interest or value to the dog.
 It’s very similar to the work of professional Drug detection dogs.
 Instructed via the National Association of Canine Scent Work system, we focus on building ‘drive’, confidence and independence in virtually any breed or mixed breed dog.